 The only way that you could ever download Instagram analytics is by screenshotting the results and compiling data together.
 Instagram doesn’t support exporting your data as an Excel sheet or a PDF, so this is the only choice you have if you’re not willing to spend much.

 You can potentially check your Instagram Insights on a desktop by using Creator Studio.
-Creator Studio does allow you to publish content, so we understand the appeal of using it for content and analytics.
-Still, you can only get 7 days of historical data.
-That means you would have to compile data every week before it disappears!
+Creator Studio allows you to publish content, so we understand the appeal of using it for content and analytics.
+However, you will see there your data for the last 7 or 30 days only.
+That means you would have to compile data every week, or every month, before it disappears!

 It takes up a lot of time and you’ll have to revisit Creator Studio frequently.